SmashGrade/documentation/docs/09_architectural-decisions/authentication.md

 | Fachbereichsleiter | Early identification of students with low or insufficient grades. |

-## OWASP Top 10: Authentication
+## OWASP Top 10: A07 Authentication
-We have made the following recommendations and considerations regarding the Authtentication category. <br>
+We have made the following recommendations and considerations regarding the category: "A07:2021 – Identification and Authentication Failures"<br>
 https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/

 __Where possible, implement multi-factor authentication to prevent automated credential stuffing, brute force, and stolen credential reuse attacks.__